 The discussions above have shown the important role of services in manufacturing and that its share in manufacturing exports value added has increased over time.
 It has also attempted to identify services that matter in manufacturing to allow policymakers to identify services subsectors for possible priority focus.
 In this regard, both business services as well as wholesale and retail distribution services have been determined as the top services sectors in terms of value added share in manufacturing.
-Specifically on business services, deeper analysis has indicated that 'other business activities' (where professional services are categorized) and 'research and development' are the two subcategories of business services that add the greatest value.
-Attempts have also been made to better understand how services, in particular business services, may contribute to enhancing manufacturing productivity and consequently manufacturing exports because these variables show strong positive correlations.
+Specifically on business services, deeper analysis has indicated that 'other business activities' (where professional services are categorized) and 'research and development' are the two subcategories of business services, in particular business services, may contribute to enhancing manufacturing productivity and consequently manufacturing exports because these variables show strong positive correlations.